 When planning for a penetration test, it’s helpful to have an idea of how long the process takes.
 This includes scoping, planning, execution, documentation, etc. This helps you better prepare for testing activities and can help prevent emergency situations where you need a test done in an unreasonable amount of time.
 Ultimately, the execution timeline will depend on the size/scope of the application being tested but can range from 1 to 3 weeks usually.
 Scoping and contract signatures are usually the most time consuming part of the process however, so if you need a test completed, it’s best to engage sooner rather than later to make sure all pre-requisites are in place to meet any deadlines.
 You can read more about what goes into determining testing time for a web application penetration test and what the typical phases of an assessment are here.

 How Much Does It Cost?

 In general, the cost of a web application penetration test is directly related to the amount of time it will take an engineer to give you a thorough review.
 This is generally calculated by the number of roles in an application (admin, user, etc.), however other factors do weigh in.
 Some of the other factors include whether APIs are involved, the number of pages, if after- hours testing is required, and any unique reporting requirements.
 To give you a basic idea, a small web application with one role will cost around $4,790, while a complex web application could cost upwards of $8,000.
 Click here for more information about how cost is calculated.

-I hope this was a helpful guide on web application penetration tests.
 As we write more blogs, we will be sure to keep this up to date.
-In the meantime, if you have any questions or want to get a detailed quote for your project, reach out to us and we will be happy to help.
+In the meantime, if you have any questions or want to get a detailed quote for your web application assessment, reach out to us and we will be happy to help.